PedroS11/node-postgres-redis-docker/README.md

 GET / Returns the the previous key

+## Features

-It has Eslint included with a command to fix the issues
+* Eslint, including a command to fix the issues

+> npm run lint

+* Knex, for Query Building

 ## Recreate the database
 > docker-compose run database bash